-NOTE 2: The criteria are based on the self-ignition temperature of charcoal, which is 50°C for a sample cube of 27 m3.
-Substances and mixtures with a temperature of spontaneous combustion higher than 50°C for a volume of 27 m3 should not be assigned to this hazard class.
-Substances and mixtures with a spontaneous ignition temperature higher than 50°C for a volume of 450 litres should not be assigned to hazard Category 1 of this hazard class.
+NOTE 2: The criteria are based on the self-ignition temperature of charcoal, which is 50 °C for a sample cube of 27 $m^3$ .
+Substances and mixtures with a temperature of spontaneous combustion higher than 50 °C for a volume of 27 $m^3$ should not be assigned to this hazard class.
+Substances and mixtures with a self-ignition temperature higher than 50 °C for a volume of 450 litres should not be assigned to hazard Category 1 of this hazard class.